 Even if you can spare a few minutes to think of a loose plan and hit the store for some easy snack options (we love keeping cheese sticks, pre-hard-boiled eggs, roasted almonds, single-serving hummus cups, baby carrots and cherry tomatoes on hand), you’ll be much better off than you would be starting the week with no plan at all.

 7. DO: Stay hydrated

 Drink plenty of water throughout the day.
 Staying hydrated will help keep you full and take the edge off cravings between meals.
 Drinking water helps regulate your body’s essential functions like carrying nutrients to your cells and waste out of your body.
-Plus, a study published in the Annals of Family Medicine found that study participants who were inadequately hydrated had a higher body mass index (BMI) and were 60% more likely to be obese than people who were adequately hydrated.
+A study, published in the Annals of Family Medicine, found that study participants who were inadequately hydrated had a higher body mass index (BMI) and were 60% more likely to be obese than people who were adequately hydrated.

-Aim to get at least eight cups of water (or 64 ounces) a day, however if you’re breaking a sweat regularly, you’ll want to increase that amount in order to keep your hydration levels up.
+Aim to drink at least half of your body weight in ounces of fluid each day.
+However, if you’re breaking a sweat regularly, you may need to increase that amount in order to keep your hydration levels up.

 Start your morning with at least eight ounces of water.
 Make it room temperature or warm water with a squeeze of fresh lemon to help aid digestion.
-And carry a refillable bottle with you throughout the day so you don’t forget to sip!
+Carry a refillable bottle with you throughout the day so you don’t forget to sip!

 8. DON’T: Forget to track!

-Whether you prefer to go digital with the South Beach app, or kick it “old-school” with your printed daily tracker, don’t forget to keep a log of what you’re eating and drinking every day, along with your daily activity and water intake.
+Whether you prefer to go digital with the South Beach Diet Tracker app or kick it “old-school” with paper and pen, don’t forget to keep a log of what you’re eating and drinking every day, along with your daily activity and water intake.